Building Panels

 pypi_url = "https://pypi.org/project/dj-my-panel/"

-def get_url_name(self):
+def get_config(self):

-return "index"
+return panel_config

 4. Create conf.py